rianadon/blog/_posts/2019-04-04-guide-to-h264-streaming-frc.md

   ! udpsink name=udpsink0 host=127.0.0.1 port=5002 async=false
 ```

 While this worked in testing, this specific pipeline was unreliable in competition last year.
 It may have been because it was UDP.
-Perhaps it was because I wrote my own wrapper around this pipeline to determine the ip address of the driver station (which we didn't make static), and the wrapper had bugs.
+Perhaps it was because I wrote my own wrapper around this pipeline to determine the IP address of the driver station (which we didn't make static), and the wrapper had bugs.

 The `video/x-h264` in the pipeline above is short for a `capsfilter`.
 As the camera could output a variety of framerates and frame sizes, we must enforce the size and framerate we want.

-The one below takes input from a normal webcam, converts it to h264, (we used some special fisheye ones but anyone which works with your laptop and doesn't require fancy drivers should work) and hands it over to an app:
+The one below takes input from a normal webcam, converts it to h264, (we used some special fisheye cameras but anyone which works with your laptop and doesn't require fancy drivers should work) and hands it over to an app:

 ```bash
 gst-launch-1.0 v4l2src device=/dev/video0 \